Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "Yes.
 Maybe... come outside, Leemu."

 Preed had started growing a garden out back of the kitchen.
 Mostly it was herbs, and that was a real treat for the nose.
-One of Leemu’s first really good moments had come when he’d been led outside and had the chance to experience the scents of Basil, Lemongrass, Galangal, Turmeric, Coriander, garlic…
+One of Leemu’s first really good moments had come when he’d been led outside and had the chance to experience the scents of Basil, Lemongrass, Galangal, Turmeric, Coriander, garlic...

 He’d also planted flowers, which were a different and much sweeter texture for the nose.
-Now, though, they were… were...
+Now, though, they were... were...

 Leemu looked around, and felt as if the world had just become much, much bigger and *way* scarier.
 He whimpered, just trying to taken the sheer incredible *change* of it all--!

 He felt as if the bottom had dropped out and he was falling down, down - but also flying.
 There were hues there he’d never imagined.
 Like *that* flower which was blue but *not,* and *that* one which was *yellow* but not.
-And…
+And...

 He sat down abruptly and covered his eyes, shivering.

 Gorku and Preed were right there for him.
 It took him a while to feel brave enough to open his eyes and look again and see just how different *everything* was.

-It was… He didn’t know how he’d even begin to describe it.
+It was...
+He didn’t know how he’d even begin to describe it.
 He could see patterns on the flowers and leaves that would have been invisible before. *Were* invisible!
 When he looked at Preed’s shoes he saw a warm healthy color he couldn’t name rather than the dark drab one he’d never really thought about.

 He pointed at them with something between excitement and terror.
 "What color are your shoes?!"

 "These?
-They’re just brown…"
+They’re just brown..."

 "I’ve never seen a brown like that!"